NelsonHMalbone/pythonMegaCourse/README.md

 main focus is using match case and for loops

 to add a to new run or to view all runs. first ask user to add a new run or to view

+to stop a program use the "break"